EdgarMLee/wk10PA/assessment-for-week-10-v2-practice-sql-main/assessment-for-week-10-v2-practice-sql-main/README.md

-# Practice Assessment Project: SQL
+department# Practice Assessment Project: SQL

 This assessment project is testing your ability to make good database design choices for a given scenario and events.
 It also tests your ability to formulate